Mike Adams and Hakeem Anwar Unveil AI-Powered Privacy with Above Phone, Robots, and...

 And then ours is ungoogled.

-Right, so you've stripped out all the Google.
+So you've stripped out all the Google.

 It's a piece of software that stripped out Google.

-Brave's browser to just public service announcement, there's telemetry included in that.
+Brave's browser too, just public service announcement.

-So, you know, Brave will also profile you locally to your device and that's how they do their ad system.
+So, you know, Brave will also profile you locally to your device, and that's how they do their ad system.

-So this is a browser that doesn't make any third party telemetry connections.
+So this is a browser that doesn't make any third-party telemetry connections.

 Okay.